nick3499/current_weather_pws/README.md

  * [urllib3 1.22](https://conda.anaconda.org/conda-forge/linux-64/urllib3-1.22-py36_0.tar.bz2)
  * [simplejson 3.13.2](https://pypi.python.org/pypi/simplejson/3.13.2) (PyPI)

-Sudden changes may not reflect the list above, since additional required modules may be overlooked.
+Sudden changes may not reflect the list above.
+Additional required modules may be overlooked.

 **NOTE**: **virtual environments** should act jointly with development environments, since operating systems use a subset of Python.
 Added modules may modify important dependencies which potentially corrupt the system.